Hard Edge Painting (Late 1950s, Early

 California Hard-Edge Exhibition 1964

 Later, in 1964, Jules Langsner staged a second exhibition, this time in Newport Beach, CA, which he called California Hard-Edge Painting.
 Held in co-operation with the Ankrum Gallery, Esther Robles Gallery, Felix Landau Gallery, Ferus Gallery and Heritage Gallery of Los Angeles, the exhibition included the original four from the 1959 show, together with Florence Arnold, John Barbour, June Harwood, Dorothy Waldman, Larry Bell, Helen Lundenberg, John Coplans and others.
-(For US collections which include examples of hard edge painting, see: Art Museums in America.)
+(For US collections of 20th-century paintings which include examples of hard edge painting, see: Best Art Museums in America.)

 Second Generation Abstract Expressionism

 Second generation abstract expressionists left gesturalism behind and started a host of smaller tendencies (which Greenberg lumped together and called Post-painterly abstraction).
 Hard-edge painting was only one of them: others included Colour Field, Colour Stain Painting, Op Art, Washington Colour Painting, "One-Image painting", "Systemic painting" (Josef Albers), Lyrical Abstraction, Bay Area Figuration and Minimal Painting.